6.4 earthquake rocks Southern California; largest in region since 1999

-A rolling magnitude 6.4 earthquake struck an area of California between Los Angeles and Las Vegas Thursday morning, reportedly the strongest quake felt by the region in 20 years.
+A rolling magnitude 6.4 earthquake struck an area of California between Los Angeles and Las Vegas Thursday morning, the strongest quake to hit the region in 20 years.
 It was felt in neighboring states and was followed by at least a dozen aftershocks.
 Firefighters nearby reported responding to medical emergencies and fires.

 It happened near Searles Valley, Calif., about 125 miles northeast of Los Angeles and 125 miles west of Las Vegas.
 It had a depth of 5.4 miles.